MyraReeves/Bootstrap-Demo_TravelWebsite/README.md

 # Bootstrap Demo: Travel Website

-This was a school assignment to create a travel website using codes from [Bootstrap.](https://getbootstrap.com/)
+This was a [One Code Camp](https://onecodecamp.com/) school assignment to create a travel website using [Bootstrap](https://getbootstrap.com/) codes.